Baseball Rule: Brisson v. Minneapolis Baseball & Athletic Association

 Overall, in the two decades after Crane courts in six more states would rely on it as precedent and reaffirm that reliance; by the 1930s it was seen as a seminal case in the area of landowner liability, specifically the liability of sporting venue operators.
-The most significant of those cases came from the latter line when the Minnesota Supreme Court heard Brisson v.
+One notable case from that period came from the latter line when the Minnesota Supreme Court heard Brisson v.
 Minneapolis Baseball & Athletic Association in 1932.
 It settled two questions Crane and the courts that relied on it had not.

 Brisson alleged that he had intended to sit in the protected area, but found all the seats there filled.
 So he sat instead in an unprotected seat, where like the other plaintiffs he was hit by a foul ball and injured.
 He argued that Crane required the team to ensure that protected seats were available for any spectator who wanted one; thus, the lack of availability of such seats negated any assumption of risk on his part.

 A verdict in the plaintiff's favor, too, was appealed again to the state's highest court and overturned, as the justices believed that reasonable care did not require making unprotected seats available for anyone who wanted them.
 What it did require was that teams make a reasonable amount of such seats available as to satisfy the typical demand for them, and that the "most dangerous" area of the stands be so screened.
 While the Minnesota Supreme Court did not specify any part of the stands at a baseball game, later courts more explicitly stated this to be the seats behind home plate, which had already been screened at most baseball parks since the 1880s.